roderickjackson-bradley/socket_io_app/work/w07/d3/01-python-containers-ranges.md

 ---
 ### Lists - Accessing Elements

-- Accessing the individual elements of a _list_ is much like that as accessing elements in a JS array, i.e., by using an expression that evaluates to an _integer_ within _square brackets_:
+- Accessing the individual elements of a _list_ is much like accessing elements in a JS array, i.e., by using _square brackets_ with an expression that evaluates to an integer:

 	```python
 	idx = 1